 How to report.
 Report the entire gain realized from the sale or exchange as the partnership otherwise would without regard to the exclusion.
 On Schedule D, line 6, enter "Qualified Community Asset" in column (a) and enter as a loss in column (f) the amount of the allowable exclusion.
-If reporting the sale directly on Schedule D, line 6, use the line partnership is reporting the sale to report the exclusion.
+If reporting the sale directly on Schedule D, line 6, use the line the partnership is using to report the gain from the sale to report the exclusion.